Welcome to Rozema's Car Care!

 About Us

-Rozema's Car Care: Your Trusted Hudsonville Auto Repair Experts Since 1975
+Auto Repair Hudsonville | Your Trusted Auto Repair Experts Since 1975

 Welcome to Rozema's Car Care, Hudsonville's premier full-service preventive maintenance and auto repair center.
 Established in 1975, our family-owned shop has been delivering top-notch automotive care for all makes and models of domestic and import vehicles.
 We specialize in a wide array of services including Alignment, Brakes, Car & Truck Care, Electrical and Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Quick Lube Services, Tires, and Undercar Services.